dewitt4/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 2. Apply the policy to a subscription named "tagging-policy"
 3. Use * az policy assignment list * and take a screeshot of your policy

+In order to support application deployment, we'll need to create an image that different organizations can take advantage of to deploy their own apps!
+To do this, we'll create a packer image that anyone can use, and we'll leverage in our own Terraform template.

+The first thing we're going to want to do is use Packer to create a server image, ensuring that the provided application is included in the template.
+You can feel free to write your own from scratch or use the *server.json* starter code from the Github repository.

+Be sure to complete the following:

 ### Output
 **Your words here**